Skip to main content

 Double Up Food Bucks New York State: Innovating Technologies and Expanding Geographies

-5. New York State Legislative Budget; Leak (Co-PI)
+2. New York State Legislative Budget Leak (Co-PI)

 The preliminary efficacy of a culturally tailored, telehealth lifestyle intervention for Black adolescent girls with prediabetes: a pilot randomized controlled trial

-To examine the preliminary efficacy of a 12-week virtually delivered intervention involving weekly nutrition lessons, at home cooking experiences, and dances classes on diet and physical activity among Black adolescent girls with overweight or obesity and prediabetes.
+To examine the preliminary efficacy of the 12-week telehealth BGW intervention on diet and physical activity among Black adolescent girls at risk for T2D and a female caregiver.

-3. Engaged Research Seed Grant, College of Human Ecology, Cornell University; Leak (PI)
+14. Engaged Research Seed Grant, College of Human Ecology, Cornell University Leak (PI)

 Expanding Gardening and Nutrition Education Opportunities for Families in Transitional Housing